 The estimated US $1bn Gemini Solar Project could be the eighth-largest solar power facility in the world when finished and is expected to generate enough electricity to power 260,000 homes in the Las Vegas area and potential energy markets in Southern California.

-According to Abigail Ross Hopper, President and CEO of the Solar Energy Industries Association (SEIA), despite the challenges of the coronavirus, they pleased to see that Nevada will soon be home to one of the biggest solar projects in the world.
+According to Abigail Ross Hopper, President, and CEO of the Solar Energy Industries Association (SEIA), despite the challenges of the coronavirus, they are pleased to see that Nevada will soon be home to one of the biggest solar projects in the world.
 “The solar industry is resilient and a project like this one will bring jobs and private investment to the state when we need it most.
 We appreciate the work that the federal government has done to make this historic project a reality,” she said.

 The on-site construction workforce is anticipated to average 500 to 700 construction workers, with a peak of up to 900 workers at any given time, supporting up to an additional 1,100 jobs in the local community and injecting an estimated US $712.5m into the economy in wages and total output during construction.